 A fun rocket area that shoots the pinball across the playfield very quickly

 I'm not a fan of most pinball "mods".
-Far too often they are ugly, amateurish and unnecessary additions that the game designers wouldn't have put on the game if they had an infinite budget.
-When I saw a simple but wonderful mod that Jeff at pinballpimp.com created, I thought that the designers would have included this in the machine.
-To put a bow on it, it is exceptionally reasonably priced (unlike pretty much every mod out there).
+Far too often they are ugly, amateurish and unnecessary additions that the game designer wouldn't have put on the game if they had an infinite budget.
+When I saw a simple mod that Jeff at pinballpimp.com created, I thought that the designers would have included this in the machine. .

 Twilight Zone has a unique diverter that takes the pinball off a metal ramp and drops it onto the playfield.
 The diverter lets the ball pass when it's time to "battle the power" yet drops it to the playfield when that mode isn't available.
 The diverter is pretty basic looking.
 If one doesn't think much about it, it's easy to ignore.
 However, once it grabs your attention it is pretty hard to say it's anything but ugly.
 A picture of this diverter is below.